 As a composer and bandleader, James was named a finalist in the ASCAP Morton Gould Young Composer Competition, won three

 James' first CD as a composer/bandleader was released in October 2013.
 Entitled "Soon We Will Not Be Here" by James Hall Thousand Rooms Quartet, the body of work sets contemporary poems by NYC-based poets to 3rd-stream chamber music.
+His sophomore release, "Lattice," is currently in post-production.

 James holds degrees from the Lawrence Conservatory of Music in Wisconsin and Aaron Copland School of Music in New York.
 His teachers have included Luis Bonilla, Hal Crook, Michael Dease, Nick Keelan, Ed Neumeister, and Fred Sturm.